Strait Shores

-Strait Shores is a local government district called a rural community in the Canadian province of New Brunswick.
+Strait Shores is an incorporated rural community in the Canadian province of New Brunswick.
 It was formed through the 2023 New Brunswick local governance reforms.

 History

-Strait Shores was incorporated on January 1, 2023 from the combination of Port Elgin, New Brunswick municipality with Baie Verte, Bayfield, Cape Tormentine, and parts of Botsford and Westmorland local service districts.
+Strait Shores was incorporated on January 1, 2023 from the combination of the village of Port Elgin, New Brunswick with the local service districts of Baie Verte, Bayfield, Cape Tormentine, and parts of the LSDs of the parish of Botsford and the parish of Westmorland.